 (See, “Drive Better Decisions with IT Asset Management”)

 There are 3 layers of dependencies within your IT environment you must capture, manage, and leverage for decision making.
-Understanding each of them and managing their relationships will help your IT staff better support your company’s users and business processes.
+Also, understanding each of them and managing their relationships will help your IT staff better support your company’s users and business processes.

 Infrastructure Dependencies

 Software, running on servers, is connected to the storage, and utilizes processing power.
-Transactions move on networks comprised of centralized and distributed components.
+Also, transactions move on networks comprised of centralized and distributed components.
 Cloud services run in operating environments which 3rd parties may manage and rely on subscriptions to provide access to resources.

-Infrastructure dependencies are typically managed as a part of your company’s core configuration data and represent the technology relationships among components.
+Your company’s core configuration data typically manages infrastructure dependencies, representing the technology relationships among components.

 Data Relationships

 Information is an equally important part of modern IT.
-Data may be stored within a system, integrated across multiple systems, replicated to data warehouses / repositories or transformed through ETL processes.
+A system may store data, integrate it across multiple systems, replicate it to data warehouses/repositories, or transform it through ETL processes.

 Understanding the operational data in your organization and how the various pieces of data fit together into the big picture are essential to managing these assets effectively.
 In turn, using them to derive business value.